ideaconsult/ambit-mirror/ambit2-apps/src/site/markdown/dev.md

 GRANT ALL ON `ambit-test`.* TO 'guest'@'localhost' IDENTIFIED BY 'guest';
 ````

+* Maven profile

 The database name and the user are set via Maven profile, e.g. there should be "settings.xml" file in your ".m2" directory with the following minimal configuration:

 ````xml
 <settings xmlns="http://maven.apache.org/POM/4.0.0"